grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

 # CLI flag: -ingester.max-global-exemplars-per-user
 [max_global_exemplars_per_user: <int> | default = 0]

+# (advanced) Additional custom trackers for active metrics.
+If there are active
+# series matching a provided matcher (map value), the count will be exposed in
+# the custom trackers metric labeled using the tracker name (map key).
+Zero
+# valued counts are not exposed (and removed when they go back to zero).
 # Example:
 #   The following configuration will count the active series coming from dev and
 #   prod namespaces for each tenant and label them as {name="dev"} and